 So, the EMUI short for Emotion UI is a custom ROM based on Android that you can see in phones from Huawei and its subsidiary brands like the Honor series.
 So, let us do a quick review of the Emotion UI and see some interesting features of the same.

-So here we have Honor View 10 with us and when we go to the about section of the phone we see that the device runs on EMUI version 8 and Android Version 8 as well.
+We have Honor View 10 with us and when we go to the about section of the phone we see that the device runs on EMUI version 8 and Android Version 8 as well.
 The last EMUI release was version 5 but Huawei decided to jump over versions 6 and 7 to match the versioning to the official Android releases.

 The home screen two types of layouts you can choose from.
 You could go for the first layout that straight away puts all the apps on different pages on your home screen.
 This is very similar to the iPhone and Xiaomi devices.